 Timely presentation on issues of historical responsibility

-As a consequence of the Black Lives Matter (BLM) movement, our nation is experiencing an unprecedented re-examination of our past.
+Our nation is experiencing an unprecedented re-examination of our past.
 Americans are asking what and whom we ought to remember, honor, and memorialize.
 Young people have played an important role in this national dialogue.

 It's amazing what young people can do!
 This presentation features how students changed lives through community-service projects - from obtaining pensions for former Negro Baseball League players to changing the name of a park from remembering a slave holder to honoring a black leader.

 In addition, this presentation showcases the book, Like Finding My Twin, which documents how middle school students reunited two Holocaust refugees who hadn't seen each other in 72 years.
-Moved by the story of the friendship of two 12-year-olds who were traveling alone and became inseparable on the ship to America in 1938 (as captured in the book Is It Night or Day?), the students designed a class project to locate and reunite the two old friends.
+Moved by the story of the friendship of two 12-year-old refugees who were traveling alone and became inseparable on the ship to America in 1938 (as captured in the book Is It Night or Day?), the students designed a class project to locate and reunite the two old friends.
 The Oprah Winfrey Network did a half-hour show on this remarkable reunion, and this presentation includes a clip from the show.

 Adult and Parent/Child Book Clubs